amueller69/Law-School-Notes/Bar-Review/Evidence.md

 ## Relevance

-* As explained in the first section of this outline the *relevance** of evidence is a necessary condition for admissibility and can be defined as having tendency of to make the facts at issue more or less probable (i.e., having probative effect)
+* **Relevance** of evidence is a necessary condition for admissibility and can be defined as having tendency of to make the facts at issue more or less probable (i.e., having probative effect)
   * The minimum threshold of relevance that mus be met for evidence to be admissible is not that strict hover; simply needs to have some probative value
   * Trial judge is responsible for applying this relevance analysis by reviewing piece of evidence and determining its probative value (if any);
+  * FRE states that relevant evidence is considered admissible unless some other rule of the FRE or statute maintains otherwise
+    * However, as shown in following sections, FRE contains several other provisions that could result in relevant evidence being deemed inadmissible
 * Even if a piece of evidence meets this relevance threshold, it may be inadmissible on one of the other grounds for exclusion
   * FRE 403 provides that even relevant evidence may be excluded if its **probative value is substantially outweighed by** the danger of:
     * Unfair prejudice